Get Ready for the 2023-2024 Academic Year

 The Financial Aid Office is available to answer questions and provide assistance to help students and parents through the application process.
-The SUNY Schenectady Financial Aid office is located in Elston Hall Room 222.
+The SUNY Schenectady Financial Aid office is located in Elston Hall, Welcome Center.
 Office hours are typically Monday to Friday from 8:30 a.m. to 4:30 p.m.
 On Fridays, in late June though mid-August, the office closes at 1:00 p.m.
 The Office does have extended hours on certain dates.

 Web Access for Financial Aid